LuisPiquinRey/LuisPiquinRey/README.md

 <hr></hr>

 **Current Obsessions**:
-✓ Building **secure auth systems** with Keycloak + Spring Security
+✓ Software architectures and design patterns
 ✓ Designing **fault-tolerant microservices**
 ✓ **Kubernetes** cluster optimization

 This profile showcases my experiments, projects, and continuous learning journey.
 I believe in **clean code, solid architectures, and security-first development**.
+If you want to see content about software architectures, follow me on Medium at the following link: https://medium.com/@programmingwithpr .I’ll be posting content every week.

 <span style="color: #3cff00">**Let's collaborate on secure, high-impact systems!**</span> 🚀